 |CLICK FOR A FULL-SIZE MAP|

 At the time of the Fort Dearborn Massacre of 1812 the families of John Kinzie, Lee, Burns and Antoine Ouilmette (who was the first permanent white settler of Chicago in July of 1790), lived close to the fort.
 Charles Lee also had a cabin at the mouth of the Chicago River.
-The Lee house at "Hardscrabble" was occupied by Lee's employees or tenants; Liberty White, a Frenchman named Debou, a discharged soldier named John Kelso (or Kelson), and a boy whose name no one has taken the trouble to record.
+The Lee house at "Hardscrabble" was occupied by Lee's employees or tenants; Liberty White, a Canadian Frenchman named John B. Cardin, a discharged soldier named John Kelso (or Kelson), and a boy whose name no one has taken the trouble to record.

 Kelso then said to the boy who was present, "If that is the case, we had better get away from them if we can.
 Say nothing, but do as you see me do."